 It makes money, the drawdown is a bit high, you see this equity line is not nice, I mean, I don’t consider this nice.

-Please write in the comments your experience about this or other bias setups you might have traded.
+Please write in the comments your experience about the end-of-month rally or other bias setups you might have traded.

 This is an example of what has been told for years and that actually does work.